antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 # Reviewing Device Properties

-After reviewing the hardware inventory, I examined the device properties.
+After reviewing the hardware inventory, I examined the administrative properties associated with the enrolled device.

-The **Properties** page contains administrative information relating to how the device is represented within Microsoft Intune rather than describing the physical hardware itself.

-Unlike the Hardware page, which focuses on technical specifications, the Properties page provides information used for administrative management and policy assignment.
+Unlike the Hardware page, which focuses on the physical characteristics of the endpoint, the **Properties** page contains information describing how the device is managed within Microsoft Intune.

+This information is used by administrators to validate enrolment details, confirm ownership and verify that the device has been registered correctly within the organisation.

-The information available included:
+The Properties page included information such as:

 - Device name
 - Management name
 - Ownership
-- Device category
 - Primary user
 - Enrolment type
+- Device category
 - Microsoft Entra device information
 - Management status

-Reviewing these properties allows administrators to confirm that devices have been enrolled using the expected method and assigned to the correct user.

-This information is particularly useful when troubleshooting enrolment issues or validating that organisational naming standards have been applied consistently across managed devices.
+Reviewing these properties is an important administrative task because many deployment and troubleshooting decisions depend upon the enrolment method used by the device.

-For example, confirming that my device was enrolled as an **Android Enterprise Personally-Owned Work Profile** device verified that the correct enrolment method had been used during Chapter 04.
+During my laboratory, I confirmed that the device had been enrolled as an **Android Enterprise Personally-Owned Work Profile** device.

-Similarly, reviewing the ownership information confirmed that Microsoft Intune correctly classified the device as **Personal**, ensuring that the management capabilities available matched the selected enrolment model.
+I also verified that Microsoft Intune correctly identified the ownership as **Personal**, matching the enrolment method configured during Chapter 04.

+Confirming these values helps ensure that the expected management capabilities are available.
+This is particularly important because Android Enterprise provides different administrative features depending on whether the device is Personally-Owned, Corporate-Owned Work Profile or Fully Managed.

 ![Android Device Properties](screenshots/android-device-properties.png)